knowsuchagency/promptic/README.md

 - **Streaming**:
   - Gemini models do not support streaming when using tools/function calls

+- **Structured Outputs with Images**:
+  - Gemini 1.5 Pro may occasionally return the JSON schema structure itself instead of conforming data when processing images with Pydantic model return types.
+This appears to be a model-specific issue.
+If you encounter this, consider:
+    - Using Gemini 2.0 Flash instead, which handles structured outputs with images more reliably
+    - Using a string return type and parsing the JSON response manually
+    - Processing the image and structured output in separate calls

 These limitations reflect the underlying differences between LLM providers and their implementations.
 For provider-specific features or workarounds, you may need to interact with [litellm][litellm] or the provider's SDK directly.